xuwensheng/Slim-Framework-v2-Docs-CN/originals/Get-Started/Home.md

-`This documentation is for Slim 3.
-The Slim 2 documentation is available at <a href="http://docs.slimframework.com/">docs.slimframework.com</a>.`
+<code>This documentation is for Slim 3.
+The Slim 2 documentation is available at [docs.slimframework.com](http://docs.slimframework.com/).</code>

 ### Welcome